 Technically, the AdobeRGB represents wider colour gamut but is there any practical reason for choosing it as your preferred work space?

 We’ve examined the efficiency by shooting and editing in both AdobeRGB and sRGB and compared the end results.

 sRGB vs. AdobeRGB

 Choosing between the main colour spaces Adobe RGB and sRGB depends on several circumstances which are reasonable to consider before shooting:

 - The sRGB is an older colour space that represents a considerable part of total colour space and overtime became a standard used by every personal device available.
 Plus, it is tweaked for the web usage.
 Generally, if you work with a well-calibrated camera and monitor, the sRGB gets you great colour results anywhere, even in print.

 - During an export of AdobeRGB file, colours are being squeezed into a smaller range and in order to expand them to their full range back again during re-opening, the correct software is needed to read them.
-Most web browsers and print labs don't have the correct software for reading AdobeRGB and that will most likely leave you disappointed with dull-coloured results.
+Regular print labs don’t have the software that supports AdobeRGB and that could leave you disappointed with dull-coloured results.

 - Compared to ProPhoto RGB space, AdobeRGB is much smaller in colour range and size.
 That decreases its overall efficiency as a working space for editing.

-Below, you can check how the Camera Raw settings evolved, step-by-step :
+Below, you can see how the Camera Raw settings evolved, step-by-step :